Honors Student Profiles

 Teagan is truly grateful for the Honors Program here at St. John’s.
 She thoroughly enjoys class time with a dynamic atmosphere, small class size, and lots of discussion.
 The amazing professors have become such fantastic mentors for her, sharing their knowledge and wisdom of subjects and experience.
 The Honors Commons has become a great resource for studying, which she uses regularly along with her friends.
 Not only this, but the Honors Program provides wonderful opportunities to see the ballet and opera, explore the city on walking tours, and experience the Metropolitan Museum of Art in new ways on tours, and Teagan takes advantage of all of these.
 The Honors Program is perfect for a life-long learner like Teagan, a young woman with a wide variety of interests.

 Natalie is also a lover of the arts.
-She has an interest in interior design and enjoys drawing and attending Broadway plays.
-Her true passion, however, is music.
-She is currently a music minor and loves it.
-Natalie plays two instruments: piano since age seven and trumpet since age nine.
-She loves to perform, and it seems she is always asked to dance and sing when with her friends and family.
+She loves to draw, attend Broadway plays in her spare time, and has an immense love for music.
+Music has always been one of her passions, as she plays two instruments; piano since age seven and trumpet since age nine.
+She loves to perform, as she is always dancing and singing when with her friends and family.
 Her fondest memories include playing trumpet in her middle school concert and jazz bands and piano in high school performances.
-If there is a concert or any instrument playing on campus, you can almost be sure that Natalie is either there or on her way there to experience the music.
-She chose to be a music minor to spread her wings and develop her musical abilities.
+If there is a concert on campus, you can almost be sure that Natalie is either there or on her way there to experience the music.
+She was originally a music minor but changed her minor at the beginning of her sophomore year to graphic design to challenge herself.
+Natalie hopes to further both her musical and artistic talents throughout her years at St. John’s.

-Natalie is extremely grateful to be a member of the Honors Program at St. John’s.
-She appreciates its smaller classes and experienced professors.
-She is often in the Honors Commons, whether to study for her classes or even to just hang out with friends.
-She is looking forward to becoming an even brighter shining star on campus.
+Natalie is extremely grateful to be a member of the Honors Program.
+She appreciates that smaller class sizes and experienced professors at her disposal.
+She is often in the honors commons, whether to study for her classes or even to just hang out with friends.
+She is looking forward to further making her mark on St. John’s and becoming an even brighter shining star on campus.